-The Department of Developmental and Regenerative Biology at the Icahn School of Medicine at Mount Sinai explores the development, patterning, and regeneration of cells and organs.
+The Department of Cell, Developmental and Regenerative Biology at the Icahn School of Medicine at Mount Sinai explores the development, patterning, and regeneration of cells and organs.
 To achieve this, we use a multitude of model organisms including Drosophila, zebrafish, Xenopus, and mouse.

 The study of biological mechanisms, through a broad and multi-tiered approach, reveals with exquisite clarity the unifying principles of biological development, structure, and function.
 This provides important links to medical disorders and therapeutic potential.
 Our research focuses on development signaling pathways, cell death, organogenesis, fertilization, stem cells, and cancer models.
 Several of our labs are using model organisms and cell culture assays in genomic and drug screens.